syncfusion-content/winui-docs/winui/RangeSlider/basic-features.md

 ---
 layout: post
-title: Basic features of Syncfusion WinUI Range Slider
+title: Basic features of Syncfusion WinUI RangeSlider
-description: This article describes about the basic featue set of the Syncfusion range slider control in WinUi platform.
+description: This article describes about the basic features of the Syncfusion RangeSlider control in WinUI platform.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug
 ---

-# Basic Features of Range Slider
+# Basic Features of RangeSlider

 This section explains about how to add the WinUI slider with basic features.

 ## Setting Minimum and Maximum value

-The [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) properties of a range slider can be used to customize the range.
-The default value of [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) is 0 and the default value of [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) is 100.
+The [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) properties of a RangeSlider is used to customize the start and end range of the RangeSlider.
+The default value of [`Minimum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Minimum) is 0 and [`Maximum`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_Maximum) is 100.

 {% tabs %}